 A line has been included on Schedules K-1-P and K-1-T to identify the amount of federal income attributable to transactions subject to the surcharge that was passed through to you on federal Schedule K-1.

 How do I figure the surcharge?

-If the surcharge applies to you, complete the Compassionate Use of Medical Cannabis Pilot Program Act Surcharge Worksheet at the bottom of Page 7.
+If the surcharge applies to you, complete the Surcharge Worksheet on Page 7.

 For more information, see Illinois Income Tax Regulations, Section 100.2060.